Special Transition and Extraordinary Phase on the Surface of a Two-Dimensional Quantum Heisenberg Antiferromagnet: Model and method

-{\it Model.}---We study the spin-1/2 quantum Heisenberg model on the dimerized square lattice (see Fig. \ref{fig:lattice}) with the open boundary condition in one direction and the periodic boundary condition in the other direction.
+We study the spin-1/2 quantum Heisenberg model on the dimerized square lattice shown in Fig. \ref{fig:lattice} (a) with the open boundary condition in one direction and the periodic boundary condition in the other direction.
 The Hamiltonian is given by

-where $J'$ and $J$ correspond to the strong and the weak bonds in the bulk, and $J_s$ is the coupling strength on the surface layer.
-We set $J=1$ in this work.
-This model has a quantum phase transition in the bulk at $J_c'=1.90951(1)$, which belongs to the 3D O(3) Wilson-Fisher universality class \cite{Matsumoto2001, Wenzel2008, Ma2018}.
-For $J_{s}\simeq 1$, the surface exhibits the ordinary critical behavior \cite{Ding2018}.
-On the other hand, if $J_{s}\gg 1$, the surface layer may be treated as a spin-1/2 Heisenberg chain weakly coupled to the critical bulk state.
-Following the arguments of Ref. \cite{Metlitski2020}, the surface may form an extraordinary phase.
-Therefore, tuning $J_{s}$ may induce a special transition on the surface from the ordinary to the extraordinary phase.
+where $J'$ and $J$ correspond to the strong (blue) and the weak (black) bonds in the bulk, and $J_s$ is the coupling parameter in the surface layer (red bonds).
+We set $J=1$ as the unit of energy.
+This model undergoes a quantum phase transition in the bulk at $J_c'=1.90951(1)$, which belongs to the 3D O(3) universality class \cite{Matsumoto2001, Wenzel2008, Ma2018}.
+For $J_{s}\simeq 1$, the surface shows the ordinary critical behavior \cite{Ding2018}.
+On the other hand, for $J_{s}\gg 1$, the surface layer may be treated as a spin-1/2 Heisenberg chain with relatively weak coupling to the critical bulk state.
+We shall study the phase diagram of the surface critical behavior controlled by $J_{s}$ in this work.

 We adopt the projective quantum Monte Carlo algorithm in the valence bond basis \cite{Sandvik2005, Sandvik2010a}.
-All simulations are performed at the bulk critical point.
-The largest system size in the simulations is $L=160$, and $10^7$ Monte Carlo samples are taken for each data point.
+All simulations are performed at the bulk QCP.
+The largest system size in the simulations is $L=160$. $10^7$ times of Monte Carlo sampling are taken for each data point.

-The surface spin correlation function $C_{\parallel}(L/2)$ and the static spin structure factors are calculated to characterize the surface critical behavior.
-Here
+The surface spin correlation function $C_{\parallel}(r)$, the surface-bulk spin correlation $C_{\perp}(r)$, the static spin structure factors $S(q)$, the correlation length $\xi_s$ and the Binder ratio $Q_s$ are calculated to characterize the surface critical behavior.
+Here,